A Guide to Land Tax for Property Investors

 - Principal place of residence exemptions

 Many investors overlook these opportunities simply because they are unaware of how the rules apply to their structure or portfolio.
-With the right advice – particularly around ownership structures such as trusts, companies or partnerships – it is often possible to legally minimise it without compromising strategy.

 4. Focus on Long-Term Capital Growth